-6.4 End-to-end Protection Information
+6.5 End-to-end Protection Information

 The commands that include data transfer may utilize end-to-end data protection.
-Within these commands, the protection information action and protection information check field is specified as defined in Figure 123.
+Within these commands, the protection information action and protection information check field is specified as defined in Figure 127.

-Bit Description 03 Protection Information Action (PRACT): The protection information action field indicates the action to take for the protection information.
-If this field is set to '1', the protection information is stripped (read) or inserted (write).
+Bit Description Protection Information Action (PRACT): The protection information action field indicates the action to take for the protection information.
+If this field is set to '1', the protection information is 03 stripped (read) or inserted (write).
 If this field is cleared to '0', the protection information is passed.
 This field is only used if the namespace is formatted to use end-to-end protection information.
 Refer to section 8.3.
 Protection Information Check (PRCHK): The protection information check field indicates the fields that need to be checked as part of end-to-end data protection processing.
 This field is only used if the namespace is formatted to use end-to-end protection information.
 Refer to section 8.3.
-Bit Definition 02:00 02 If set to '1' enables protection information checking of the Guard field.
-If cleared to '0', the Guard field is not checked.
-01 If set to '1' enables protection information checking of the Application Tag field.
-If cleared to '0', the Application Tag field is not checked.
-00 If set to '1' enables protection information checking of the Logical Block Reference Tag field.
-If cleared to '0', the Logical Block Reference Tag field is not checked.
+Bit Definition If set to '1' enables protection information checking 02 of the Guard field.
+If cleared to '0', the Guard field is 02:00 of the Application Tag field.
+If cleared to '0', the to '0', the Logical Block Reference Tag field is not